tcltk/tcllib/embedded/md/tcllib/files/modules/struct/struct_list.md

   - <a name='1'></a>__::struct::list__ __longestCommonSubsequence__ *sequence1* *sequence2* ?*maxOccurs*?

+    Returns a list of indices into *sequence1* and a corresponding list where each item is an index into *sequence2* of the matching value according to the longest common subsequences algorithm\.
+If *maxOccurs* is provided, the common subsequence is restricted to elements that occur no more than *maxOccurs* times in *sequence2*\.

+  - <a name='2'></a>__::struct::list__ __longestCommonSubsequence2__ *sequence1 sequence2* ?*maxOccurs*?

     Returns the longest common subsequence of elements in the two lists *sequence1* and *sequence2*\.
-If the *maxOccurs* parameter is provided, the common subsequence is restricted to elements that occur no more than *maxOccurs* times in *sequence2*\.

-    The return value is a list of two lists of equal length\.
-The first sublist is of indices into *sequence1*, and the second sublist is of indices into *sequence2*\.
-Each corresponding pair of indices corresponds to equal elements in the sequences; the sequence returned is the longest possible\.

-  - <a name='2'></a>__::struct::list__ __longestCommonSubsequence2__ *sequence1 sequence2* ?*maxOccurs*?

-    Returns an approximation to the longest common sequence of elements in the two lists *sequence1* and *sequence2*\.
-If the *maxOccurs* parameter is omitted, the subsequence computed is exactly the longest common subsequence;
-    otherwise, the longest common subsequence is approximated by first determining the longest common sequence of only those elements that occur no more than *maxOccurs* times in *sequence2*, and then using that result to align the two lists, determining the longest common subsequences of the sublists between the two elements\.
+If *maxOccurs* is provided, the result is only an approximation, where the longest common subsequence is approximated by first determining the longest common sequence of only those elements that occur no more than *maxOccurs* times in *sequence2*, and then using that result to align the two lists, determining the longest common subsequences of the sublists between the two elements\.

-    As with __longestCommonSubsequence__, the return value is a list of two lists of equal length\.
-The first sublist is of indices into *sequence1*, and the second sublist is of indices into *sequence2*\.
-Each corresponding pair of indices corresponds to equal elements in the sequences\.
-The sequence approximates the longest common subsequence\.
+    The result is the same as for __longestCommonSubsequence__\.

   - <a name='3'></a>__::struct::list__ __lcsInvert__ *lcsData* *len1* *len2*

-    This command takes a description of a longest common subsequence
-    \(*lcsData*\), inverts it, and returns the result\.
+    Takes a description of a longest common subsequence \(*lcsData*\), inverts it, and returns the result\.
 Inversion means here that as the input describes which parts of the two sequences are identical the output describes the differences instead\.

     To be fully defined the lengths of the two sequences have to be known and are specified through *len1* and *len2*\.